knpuniversity/stripe/knpu/ep2-subscriptions/update-card-form.md

 Ok, refresh and hope for the best!
 Ah, another missing variable: `stripePublicKey`.
 We're printing this in the middle of our JS.
 And the variable comes from `OrderController`.
-Copy that line, open `ProfileController`, and past it there.
+Copy that line, open `ProfileController`, and paste it there.

 Now the page works! *And* - at the very least - the JS formatting is rocking.